phenixdigital/phoenix_storybook/README.md

 We would love your PRs!

 1. Pull down phx_live_storybook to a directory next to your project (`../phx_live_storybook`).
-1. Change your mix file to point to this directory:
+2. Change your mix file to point to this directory:
    ```elixir
      # {:phx_live_storybook, "~> 0.3.0"},
      {:phx_live_storybook, path: "../phx_live_storybook"},
    ```
-1. Update the assets in phx_live_storybook since this isn't a release
+3. Update the assets in phx_live_storybook since this isn't a release
    ```bash
      cd ../phx_live_storybook
      mix deps.get
      npm ci --prefix assets
      mix assets.build
    ```

+And make sure you read the [CONTRIBUTING](CONTRIBUTING.md) guide.

 That should get you running against HEAD and ready to dig into the code!